Determine Proper Height

 Backer Board Method

 The Slide on Over Rebar Method is, honestly, used frequently when the fireplace masonry is already done or nearly done.
-If you catch the process early on and you have some room to move around behind the fireplace installation, this approach is arguably easier and stronger.
+If you catch the process early on and you have some room to move around behind the fireplace installation, this approach is arguably easier and stronger.1) Cut a "Backer Board" that is as deep as the masonry surface is thick, as thick as the mantel is high, and as long as the mantel is width.

 2) Attach the backer board to as many studs as possible with 2 lag bolts per stud from the front face of the fireplace.
 You'll want to pre-drill a countersink hole so that bolt head is flush with the backer board's surface.
 5 inch or 6 inch lags are usually sufficient lenth.